rikosintie/Discovery/usage.md

 Not all customers will have a clean list of switch IP addresses and host names.
 If there is a management network you may be able to look at the arp table and pull out the switches.
 As a last resort you can use the following process to build a list of switches.

-Run this nmap command to find devices with ssh and snmp open.
+Run this nmap command to find devices with ssh **and** snmp open.
 Most devices that have ssh and snmp open are switches.
 You may have to do some additional filtering.

-`sudo nmap -sU -sT -T4 -sC -p U:161,T:22 -oA procurve-scan -n -Pn --open --stylesheet https://raw.githubusercontent.com/honze-net/nmap-bootstrap-xsl/master/nmap-bootstrap.xsl  <target ips>`
+`sudo nmap -sU -sS -T4 -sC -p U:161,T:22 -oA procurve-scan -n -Pn --open --stylesheet https://raw.githubusercontent.com/honze-net/nmap-bootstrap-xsl/master/nmap-bootstrap.xsl  <target ips>`

 Note: the stylesheet is from [honze-net-nmap-bootstrap-xsl](https://github.com/honze-net/nmap-bootstrap-xsl).
 This is a repository for creating nmap reports.
 Well worth a look.

-The `-oA procurve` switch will create the following files:
+The `-oA procurve-scan` argument will create the following files:

-- procurve-scan.xml - a standard XML format file
+- procurve-scan.xml - a standard XML file with the xsl link embedded
 - procurve-scan.nmap - an nmap format file
 - procurve-scan.gnmap - a greppable nmap format file

-but they will be owned by the root account since we used `sudo` because of the UDP scan.
+The files will be owned by the root account since we need `sudo` for the UDP scan.
 Here are the permissions:

 ```bash
 $ ls -l procurve-scan*